About CrossFit am Main

 We did our research and found out more about this training.
-We searched for CrossFit boxes close to us and found CrossFit Vivamus Institute in Munich was our closest box.
+We searched for CrossFit boxes close to us and found CrossFit Vivamus Institute in Munich (now Crossfit EO http://crossfit-eo.de) was our closest box.
 After a single email, instructors Marco and Niki had invited us to join, and we were immediately welcomed into the CrossFit family.
 They invested so much time in us and shared all the knowledge they had, despite the fact that we lived four hours away in Frankfurt.
 After many weekends and visits, we completed our Level 1 certifications and opened our own box, giving Frankfurt what Munich was able to give us: a CrossFit family.

-As we were based in Frankfurt, Germany, this made it hard to progress my CrossFit training… so my wife-to-be and I would drive four hours to the only CrossFit box we could find to complete an on-ramp course.
+As we were based in Frankfurt, Germany, this made it hard to progress my CrossFit training… so my wife and I would drive four hours to the only CrossFit box we could find to complete an on-ramp course.
 Visiting as many boxes as I could throughout Europe made me realize that my favourite aspect of being a CrossFitter is the constantly changing dynamic atmosphere it creates.